Kurris/Kurris/README.md

 ### Hi there 👋 I'm Ligy
-  Not famous developer,trying to be full stack (on the way), also love comics ,dota2 and csgo
+  Chinese,developer,player of dota2,love comics,love family,trying to be full stack (on the way),keep learning,stay enthusiastic,stay competitive

 ---